rdehuyss/homeassistant-lovelace-alarm-clock-card/README.md

 The idea is to have a really minimalistic, readable clock with some Home Assistant love.
 The card exists out of two parts:

+## Note:
+This card is still in beta and it scratches my own itch.
+No support/guarantees/....
+It may eat your dog.

 ## Features
 * the clock part (65%) of the height of the screen with:
   * the clock of course